Industry lecture in informatics

 Informatics

-The discipline of Informatics refers to academic studies of the ‘use of information and communication technologies’, also known as ‘digital technologies’.
+Informatics is essentially an applied discipline and refers to academic studies of the use of information and communication technologies, also referred to as digital technologies.

-We develop knowledge in individual, organizational, and societal context on how people design and use information technology, such as desktop computers, smartphones, the Internet, 3D printers, and numerous kinds of software solutions, including databases, ERP-systems, or big-data analytics.
+We develop knowledge in individual, organizational, and societal context on how people design and use digital technology, such as desktop computers, smartphones, the Internet, 3D printers, and numerous kinds of software solutions, including databases, ERP-systems, and big-data analytics.

-The interaction between people, technology and organisation is central.
-Relations between humans and information technology change due to technology development.
-This development also has implications for the organisation of work processes and day-to-day life.
+The interaction between people, technology and organization is central.
+Relationships between humans and digital technology change due to technology development.
+This development also has implications for the organization of work processes and day-to-day life.
 The foundational assumptions are that the digital products that are developed and implemented should be appropriate for their contexts, be easy to use and be supportive to people in carrying out their work tasks.
-Therefore, a design perspective is often adopted when studying how information is used, how ICT is used for communication and collaboration, and how ICT is used to support work processes and information exchange.
+Therefore, a systems perspective is often adopted when studying how information is used, how digital technology is used for communication and collaboration, and how digital technology is used to support work processes and information exchange.

-The Department of Informatics is one of ten departments at the Faculty of Technology, Linnaeus University.
+The Department of Informatics is one of nine departments at the Faculty of Technology (FTK), Linnaeus University.
 The department has around 30 members of staff.
-Activities are carried out in three cities: Kalmar, Växjö, and Ljungby.
+Activities are carried out in both campuses: Kalmar and Växjö.
+Staff of the department are active in Linnaeus Knowledge Environment: Digital Transformations and in Linnaeus Knowledge Environment: Sustainable Health.

 Education

 We offer six degree programmes, including three Bachelor and three Master degree programmes.
 Several of the courses and programmes are offered by distance, both nationally and internationally.
-Single-subject courses are also given within the area of e-Health in collaboration with other faculties.
-These educational activities are carried out at three sites: Kalmar, Växjö, and Ljungby.
+Single-subject courses are also given within the department and in collaboration with other faculties, such as Master program in eHealth and the EdTech Master Program.
+The educational activities are carried out at Campus Kalmar and Campus Växjö.

 Research in informatics

-In the subject of informatics, research is carried out within a number of different fields that overlap: digital business models, information management, design of interactive artefacts and services, e-learning, e-health and evaluation.
-The common denominator for the research is the study of ICT use from a design perspective; that is to say, how systems and their use can be developed in order to develop and improve activities.
+We aim to be an innovative academic knowledge creation unit within Linnaeus University/ Faculty of Technology that engages with societal and industrial actors to reach responsible digitalization for a sustainable and humane society through research, education and collaboration activities.
+In the subject of Informatics, research is carried out in various overlapping areas: systems thinking, digital business innovation and interaction design.
+The common denominator for the research is the study of digital technology use in social contexts and from systemic and design perspectives; that is, how systems and their use can be developed in order to develop and improve individual and organizational activities.
 Our research activities also include third-cycle education.

 Staff